 myOsage brings crisis, energy, and membership services into a single member portal, so a member has one place to find help and see where they stand.

 Crisis intake is the heart of it.
-A daunting application is broken into clear steps — Getting Started, Applicant Information, Supporting Documents, Review & Submit — and a Documents You'll Need panel tells members exactly what to gather up front, which cuts the failed submissions that otherwise send people back to the start.
+A daunting application is broken into clear steps — Getting Started, Applicant Information, Supporting Documents, Review & Submit — and a Documents You'll Need panel tells members exactly what to gather up front, so people aren't sent back to the start partway through.

 Each member gets a clear account view to track an application's status — draft, submitted, processing, approved — so the process doesn't go dark after they hit submit.